URBAN ACADEMY ADMISSIONS FAQ

 We encourage even our future students to ask questions.
 You can find answers below to some of the most common questions our Admissions Team encounters.
 Please don’t hesitate to reach out if you require further clarification.

-We use technology, field study, the arts, and outdoor learning to create engaging and meaningful learning experiences.
+We use technology, field study, the arts, outdoor learning and a child’s own curiosity to create engaging and meaningful learning experiences.
 Through this approach, students understand not only what they are learning, but also why they are learning it.
 We bridge the gap between high-level academics and tangible applications, developing students who are excited to answer the question “What did you learn at school today?”

 We typically only have combined classes with a subject that is better with larger groups of students such as band, music, PE, Model UN etc. Explorations (rotating through a number of different electives) also allows combines students from Grades 6 and 7 to broaden connections and friendships.
 Core courses are grade-specific only.
 There are many other school opportunities such as houses (Grades 4-12), outdoor education opportunities, camp, field study or buddy pairings where students of similar ages are combined.

-Urban Academy has very high academic expectations, and our students never cease to impress us.
-The results speak for themselves: our graduates have a 100% acceptance rate, being accepted in every post secondary institution that they apply to.
-Our internal and external assessment results in reading, writing and numeracy also show that the vast majority of all Urban Academy Students are either fully meeting or exceeding expectations for their grade level.
+Urban Academy has high academic expectations, and our students never cease to impress us.
+The results speak for themselves: our graduates have a 100% acceptance rate, being accepted into one of the top two post-secondary institutions of their choice that they apply to.
+Our internal and external assessment results show that the vast majority of all Urban Academy Students are either fully meeting or exceeding expectations for their grade level.

 We are financed by tuition fees, the BC Ministry of Education’s per capita operating grant to independent schools, and the Parent Equity program.
 Urban Academy also has an active advancement team made up of staff and members of the community, focused on raising funds for various initiatives and expanding school programming.

 Yes.
-Families may apply yearly for Tuition Assistance and based on the qualifying criteria and number of applicants, may receive assistance.
+Families with students in Grades K-12 may apply annually for Tuition Assistance and based on the qualifying criteria and number of applicants, may receive assistance.
 Applications are due in January every year, are completed online, and all applicants are kept confidential.
 Please visit the Tuition Assistance section of our website for more detailed information.

 Urban Academy is a member of the Independent School Association of BC (ISABC) the Federation of Independent Schools (FISA), the Greater Vancouver Independent Schools Athletic Association of BC (GVISAA), the Greater Vancouver Independent School Athletic Association, and the Network of Performance Based schools.
 Urban Academy is currently undergoing the rigorous accreditation process to become a CAIS (Canadian Association of Independent Schools) Member School and is a CAIS Candidate School at present.